-Whether you’re an agency professional, an in-house marketer, or a 3rd party marketing technologist, it’s time to embrace contextual weather data and the value it will bring to your next campaign.
-AerisWeather’s weather API is built to support these industry applications and a free trial for your team is only a few clicks away.
+Whether you’re an agency professional, an in-house marketer, or an engineer building your own ad server (either internally or with Kevel), it’s time to embrace contextual weather data and the value it will bring to your next campaign.
+AerisWeather’s weather API is built to support these industry applications. and a free trial for your team is only a few clicks away.

 Ross Machurick is AerisWeather’s Digital Advertising Account Executive.
 He can be reached at 414-687-6930 or firstname.lastname@example.org